Research Projects

 Globally Optimal Neural Network Training

 Training artificial neural networks is a key optimization task in deep learning.
-To improve generalization, robustness, and explainability, we aim to compute globally optimal solutions.
-We will use integer programming methods, exploiting mixed-integer nonlinear programming and enhancing solving techniques like spatial branch-and-cut.
-Additionally, we'll leverage symmetry to reduce computational burden and ensure symmetry in solutions, and incorporate true sparsity using a mixed-integer nonlinear programming framework.
+This project aims to compute globally optimal solutions to improve generalization, robustness, and explainability using integer programming methods, exploiting mixed-integer nonlinear programming and enhancing techniques like spatial branch-and-cut while leveraging symmetry and sparsity.

 GONNT